 Increasingly calf rearers are becoming aware of the benefits of using prebiotic and probiotic supplements that have come onto the market in the recent past.
 But while they both claim to promote gut and overall health and to reduce incidences of scouring, what are the differences between prebiotics and probiotics which lay claim to these health benefits?

 The easiest way to explain the benefits of prebiotics is to explain what they are and how they work.
 Prebiotics are carbohydrates that occur naturally.
-Common sources of prebiotic carbohydrates are cereal grains, beet sugar, onions, bananas, even artichokes and shrimp shell.
+Common sources of prebiotic carbohydrates are cereal grains, beet sugar, onions, bananas, and even artichokes, and shrimp shells.

-While some prebiotics are chemically produced, not all prebiotics are equal, each type having different effects on intestinal bacteria and producing different outcomes.
+While some prebiotics is chemically produced, not all prebiotics are equal, each type having different effects on intestinal bacteria and producing different outcomes.

 A prebiotic is a non-digestible food ingredient that beneficially affects the host by selectively stimulating the growth and activity of one or a limited number of bacteria in the colon.
 Conversely, probiotics are organisms and substances which contribute to intestinal microbial balance.

-Prebiotics selectively provide the food to encourage the growth of the probiotic bacteria, which are the good bacteria of the gut.
+Prebiotics selectively provide food to encourage the growth of the probiotic bacteria, which are good bacteria of the gut.